Limitations of GEO Analytics

 - User interaction heatmaps

 Business outcomes such as revenue, lead generation, and form submissions rely on conversion tracking systems that GEO Analytics does not provide.
+These outcomes must be captured using traditional analytics platforms or experimentation frameworks.

 - Purchases and ecommerce events